Mocty025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that sets no permissions to owner, group and other for the file hello
+a script that sets no permissions to owner or group and permissions for others